Remdox/Yolo11-Card-Detection-cpp/README.md

 # Code
 ## 1.Object Detection and Initial Classification
+### Training of the model
 The YOLO model is trained on the dataset using Kaggle's 2 freely available T4 GPUs.
 YOLO11s is employed to deliver good performance with enough speed.
-The training processed has been optimized like this:
+The training process has been optimized as in the following code:

 ```python
 os.environ["PYTORCH_CUDA_ALLOC_CONF"] = "expandable_segments:True"